What is separation anxiety?

 Although dogs are now domesticated, this group mentality hasn’t changed, so most dogs prefer it when their humans are home, and the pack is together.
+If this situation changes they can begin to feel anxious.
 Different breeds of dog can be more-or-less prone to experiencing separation anxiety and dogs who have come from rescue situations may also fall into this category.

+Treating separation anxiety is necessary to build your dog's resilience and to chance your dogs behaviors for the better.
 Using our Vet Know-How gained from our in-house Vet’s Klinic we have pulled together information to help you and your dog through some of the issues separation anxiety can cause.